cjratcliff/ml-compiled/docs/optimizers.rst

 ___________________
 Each worker processes a batch of data and computes the gradients.
 A central server holds the model parameters.
 The workers fetch the parameters from the parameter server and use them to compute gradients, which are then sent to the parameter server so the weights can be updated.

-`Project Adam: Building an Efficient and Scalable Deep Learning Training System , Chilimbi et al. (2014) <https://pdfs.semanticscholar.org/043a/fbd936c95d0e33c4a391365893bd4102f1a7.pdf>`_
+| `Project Adam: Building an Efficient and Scalable Deep Learning Training System , Chilimbi et al. (2014) <https://pdfs.semanticscholar.org/043a/fbd936c95d0e33c4a391365893bd4102f1a7.pdf>`_
+| `Massively Parallel Methods for Deep Reinforcement Learning, Nair et al. (2015) <https://arxiv.org/abs/1507.04296>`_

 Synchronous SGD
 _________________